Jiajing Emperor: The Mongols

-As a result of internal conflicts among the Mongols, the Jiajing Emperor's government did not have much to worry about in the first decade of his reign, and their raids were rare.
+Internal conflicts among the Mongols meant that the Jiajing Emperor's government did not have much to worry about in the first decade of his reign, and their raids were rare.
 The Ming army itself, however, posed a significant problem.
 As early as the 16th century, difficulties in the border garrisons were on the rise.
 In 1510, soldiers killed the governor of Ningxia, and in 1521, the governor of Gansu met the same fate.
 In August 1524, officers and soldiers in Datong killed the governor and burned government buildings.
 Although the unrest was temporarily quelled by the execution of the rebellion's leaders in April 1525, the Datong rebellion, which was linked to the death of the garrison commander, resurfaced in 1533.
 Smaller rebellions also occurred in 1535 and 1539, and in 1545, members of the imperial family also rose up.
 The government's response to these rebellions was typically to make concessions, which ultimately failed to address the underlying issues.

 After the political situation in Mongolia stabilized, the Mongols began to stage raids on Ming territory every spring and early autumn.
 These raids were often successful due to the incapacitation of Ming garrisons, making them an effective substitute for trade for the Mongols.
 In contrast to Đại Việt, the Emperor showed a clear preference for using force in his relations with the Mongols and rejected proposals to restore trade.
 However, Altan Khan, who solidified his rule over the Mongols in the steppes west and south of the Gobi Desert in the 1540s, desired Chinese goods.
 His attacks on Ming territory were motivated by his need for funds to wage war against the Oirats, as well as supplies to alleviate the effects of droughts and famines in the 1540s and 1550s.